 As the Land Registry states:

-The prices are going up.
+The prices are going up quite drastically.

-So, what are the best areas to stay in London?
+What are the best areas to stay in London?

 For example, you might come to London with your family.